 Kevin turned 16 and decided to get in his father's car and drive.
 Trouble was, he didn't have a driver's license.
 He may never have one.
 Kevin is autistic.
 He is also fiercely independent.
 He just needed the tools to manifest this independence.
-Thankfully, his family found just the thing - Community Transit's Transit Instruction Program, which provided one-on-one training individualized for Kevin's needs.
+Thankfully, his family found just the thing - Community Transit's Travel Training, which provided one-on-one training individualized for Kevin's needs.

 After the driving attempt scare, Kevin's family realized that their son was determined to go out into the community on his own.
 Kevin's mother, Wendy, said, "He's not going to take no for an answer.
 He wants to go places on his own and do things on his own.
 We needed him to be successful in knowing how to do that and being safe while doing it."

-Thankfully, Wendy had heard about our Transit Instruction Program and realized that now was the time to find out more.
+Thankfully, Wendy had heard about Travel Training and realized that now was the time to find out more.
 She shared how Kevin's teacher at Lynnwood High School encouraged her to give us a call, "I found a random number for Community Transit and said, 'My son's teacher said someone can teach special needs kids how to ride the bus; how do I find out about that?'"
 Wendy and her husband were so surprised this program existed, and that it would be free.
 We put her in touch with our program director and soon Kevin was on the road.

 Kevin's family was excited, but also nervous.
 They realized that Kevin needed to learn more than just the logistics of riding the bus, he also needed to learn how to be safe.
 Wendy explained that her son is very trusting, has limited communication skills, and is quick to answer people in the affirmative.
 She was worried people would take advantage of this, "I knew he would be fine knowing where he was, but knowing how to interact with the community while he was by himself made me nervous.
 It was a really big obstacle for me, and she (Kevin's instructor, Christine) did a really good job of addressing that and holding on to him until she felt that he could deal with it and she gave him a lot of role playing type situations."